jloganolson/g1_basic_balance/readme.md

 * I didn't cleanup/comment/organize the code at all.
 It's pretty small but might be difficult to follow, - you are absolutely welcome to ask me questions via email/twitter.
 * This code is copy/pasted from the [main repo I was derping around in](https://github.com/jloganolson/g1_mjx_helloworld) and I didn't test it thoroughly - if you run into issues, again, you're totally welcome to ping me.

-It borrows heavily from the different unitree repos and mujoco playground examples.

 ### Instructions
 Setup/pip install the following repos